Germ Prevention: Don’t Regift Germs This Holiday Season

 Germs survive by re-gifting, propelled by guest “A” through the air in an uncovered cough to be inhaled by guest “B” in her next breath.
 Now “B” is infected and soon will be culturing her own army of germs to be re-gifted by coughing and sneezing.

-Disinfecting frequently touched surfaces such as door knobs and hand rails with a simple chlorine solution goes a long way to blocking the spread of germs from surfaces to hands.
-And speaking of hands, don’t miss the hand-washing tip on the poster: It’s still the single most important strategy we have for preventing the spread of germs.
+Disinfecting frequently touched surfaces such as door knobs and hand rails with a simple chlorine bleach solution goes a long way to blocking the spread of germs from surfaces to hands.
+And speaking of hands, hand-washing is still the single most important strategy we have for preventing the spread of germs.

-Healthy habits are best instilled at a young age.
+Healthy germ prevention habits are best instilled at a young age.
 Help raise a new generation of children who act to prevent germ re-gifting!
-Download the poster to give to the children in your life for coloring.
+Download the poster to give to the children in your life for coloring… and education.

 - Clean surface with detergent and water.